 information contains some of the basic evaluation criteria used to establish

 Residential properties are divided into six construction quality categories: COMMERCIAL GRADE, Average, Good, Excellent, Luxury, and Mansion.
 There are also plus modifiers within each category (i.e., Good 10).
 The complete listing of construction quality follows:

 In addition to construction quality, residential properties are divided into four condition categories: Good, Average, Fair, and Poor.
-Good condition is reserved for those properties which have been remodeled within the last seven years.
+A property is considered to be in Good condition if the kitchen and master bath or a majority of baths have been fully remodeled (i.e. installation of new cabinets, counter tops, flooring, fixtures, etc. in the kitchen and new vanity, sink, fixtures, flooring, commode, wainscot etc. in the baths).
+A property's Good condition rating will remain on the record until the market no longer perceives the added value of the remodel.
+The county reviews valid sales data annually in order to determine how many years the market place perceives added value for a property's remodeled kitchen/bath(s).
 Average condition means a condition that is typical for the neighborhood.
 It is usually applied to new properties or older houses which have been well maintained.
 Fair condition is used to describe houses that are in generally acceptable condition, but which exhibit some wear which occurs as a property ages.
 Those in Poor condition generally have some type of significant structural and/or appearance flaws.

 Please note that construction quality and condition are independently determined.
 For example, an older property may have a high quality of original construction, yet have received little or no maintenance or updating and also have serious foundation damage.
 In this case, the classification may be Excellent for construction but Poor for condition.